What is a VPN?

 1 Year – $4.17 (Grizzly) Billed as $49.99 each year

 For users who only require data protection and privacy, TunnelBear UK can be a solid choice, and it is very straightforward how to use.

 If you are a user who wishes to take advantage of their VPN for geo-locked content such as Netflix or, on occasions, might download some torrents, then you will be better off looking at the top of the list for a better all-rounder.

 All though, TunnelBear is highly secure, and you’ll be paying more than you need to for a product that offers half of the features.

 - Country – London, England

-The HMA VPN is super simple to use, it gives three options in the app which cover instant mode, location mode or freedom mode.
+The HMA VPN is super simple to use; it gives three options in the app, covering instant mode, location mode or freedom mode.

 - A large number of global servers